dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 Hydreigon is a powerful Dark-type attacker, if you can manage to get one.
+The base-stage, Deino, is only available from Go Battle League reward encounters, and 12km red eggs (at the time of writing this).
+So it's bound to be a big grind, a lot of walking, or a large Rare Candy investment to get it fully evolved up with 125 Candy.
+But if you get one, it's one of the most solid Dark-types in the game.
+With respectable bulk and *plenty* of power, Hydreigon is sure to serve you well if you can get your hands on it.

 ### Houndoom - Hell Hound
 ![Houndoom](https://img.pokemondb.net/sprites/home/normal/houndoom.png)

-> Confusion/Zen Headbutt + Psychic
+> Snarl + Foul Play
 {:.note title="Optimal Moveset"}
 {:.faded}

-> Confusion + Future Sight
-{:.note title="B-Tier Moveset"}
-{:.faded}

-Espeon is the #1 vanilla Psychic-type, and will be good forever.
+Houndoom can be easy to get if you find many Fire-types in the wild near you, or if its Mega Evolution is currently in Raids.
+Houndour can also be rescued from Team Go Rocket Grunts.
+However you get it, Houndoom is a great Dark-type to have, especially early on, and the potential to Mega Evolve it is a great bonus.

 ### Tyranitar - The Old King
 ![Tyranitar](https://img.pokemondb.net/sprites/home/normal/tyranitar.png)